 - Bring some stickers or stationary for the kids playing outside in the local village.
 It’s nice to make others smile!

-- Be careful on the rocks beneath the waterfall, they were pretty slippy!
+- Be careful on the rocks beneath the Lover’s Leap Waterfall, they were pretty slippy!

-Having never visited a tea plantation before, and being a huge lover of tea (obviously, I am English!), we decided to give Pedro Tea Estate a try as it was just opposite Lovers Leap Waterfall.
-If you want to know more about Pedro Tea Estate then check out our review of it here.
+Having never visited a tea plantation before, and being a huge lover of tea (obviously, I am English!), we decided to give Pedro Tea Estate a try as it was just opposite Lover’s Leap Waterfall.
+We weren’t actually going to bother visiting a tea plantation but I’m really glad we did.

 If you want to visit the Pedro Tea Estate while you’re there check the opening times here.
 We got very mixed information from the locals!